Posted on August 04, 2017 by

 Use energy-saving bulbs.

-Switch to compact fluorescent bulbs (CFLs) to reduce your energy bill to as much as 30 percent.
-Although they are a bit pricey, £3–9, you can save ten times their price over the lifetime.
+Switch to LED to reduce your energy bill to as much as 50 percent.
+Although they are a bit pricey, you make back the cost over the course of their lifetime.

 Use washable nappies.

 Stop using disposable nappies.
-You can save up to £600 for switching to washable ones.
-You lessen the trashes that impact the environment.
+You can save up to 600 by switching to washable ones.

 Turn off your gadgets.

-Turn off your laptop and computer when you’re not using.
+Turn off your laptop and computer when you’re not using them.
 Turn off your mobile phone whenever necessary.

 Air dry your dishes.

-Dry your dishes naturally or wipe it dry, rather than using the dishwasher’s dryer.
+Dry your dishes naturally or wipe them dry, rather than using the dishwasher’s dryer.

 Save time and energy consumption when you wash only on full load.